How can we help you?

 A know-how to PageInsider™

-PageInsider™ is a tool available for users with Automate subscription in Landingi.
 This AI-based feature is packed with solutions that make it possible to optimize a landing page before publishing it.
-It will help you understand the users and their interaction on your landing page.
-Read about the basic concepts behind the PageInsider™ or go to our blog to learn more about PageInsider™.
+It will help you understand the users and their interactions on your landing page.
+Read about the basic concepts behind PageInsider™ or visit our blog to learn more about PageInsider™.

-1. Go to the Landingi section, find the landing page that you want to analyze, and click on PageInsider™, or
+1. Go to the Landing Pages section, find the landing page that you want to analyze, click the three dots icon, and select PageInsider™, or

-2. Go to the Dashboard of your landing page, click on Actions in the upper right corner and select PageInsider™, or
+2. Go to the Dashboard of your landing page, click Actions in the upper right corner, and select PageInsider™, or

-3. Go to the editor of your landing page, click on Preview in the upper right corner.
+4. Go to the editor of your landing page and click Saved in the upper right corner.
 Remember that page history is not available for the account with the Core plan.

 - Poor clarity (0-30)